Understanding du vs df: Measuring Disk Usage Correctly

 Lina: What does -h do?

-Linny-senpai: Short for --human-readable.
+Linny-senpai: It is short for --human-readable.
 It shows sizes like 50G or 5.5G instead of raw kilobytes.
-Without -h, you get numbers like 52428800 — pretty painful to read.

 Common Options